Fecony/svgrady/README.md

 - `replace` - if true, will replace element with svg (default `false`)
 - `strokeWidth` - SVG stroke width, will be used to calculate distance between each step (default `4`)
 - `linecap` - SVG stroke linecap e.g.:( `round` | `butt` | `square`) (default `round`)
+- `className` - Class name that will be added to svg

 ## To Do: